 - Italian Village Pool

 The Pirate’s Island Waterpark, a 45,000-square-foot aquatic playground with water slides, two kiddie pools, a 650-foot lazy river and Body Glove Waves surf simulator for simulated surf experiences, are absolutely amazing.
-The little ones under 4 can play in a beached pirate ship with water cannons, cranks, and sprays, along with a zero-entry pool.

 On the beach, families can canoe, kayak, snorkel, windsurf, dive, sail and hydro-bike at no extra charge because you guess it Beaches Resort is all inclusive which means water activities are free as well.

 Red Lane Spa Teen Spa Experience

 Even grandma deserves to be treated like a Queen every once in a while, so look no further than Red Lane Spa for such extravagant treatment.
 My mom received a relaxing manicure and pedicure, along with a facial devoted to the complexion needs of an aging woman.
 Exclusive Red Lane botanical products and essential oils were used.

 At Beaches Resorts in Turks and Caicos, both experts and beginners can enjoy guided dives to see spectacular coral reefs, colorful marine life, and exotic underwater treasures.
 Beaches Turks & Caicos has expanded the diving program to include a special course for disabled divers.

 We live in a world where we’re encouraged to take transformative trips—vacations that we should fill with experiences that broaden our perspectives and take us outside our comfort zone.
 But what if the biggest challenge is to do nothing?